 The UPM pulp mill, the largest foreign investment project in Uruguay's history, is providing a significant boost to the national economy.
 The mill was initially the subject of controversy between Argentina and Uruguay after Argentine environmentalists protested that it polluted the Uruguay River, on the border between the two countries.
 Argentina took a case against Uruguay in the International Court of Justice, which was decided in Uruguay's favour in 2006.
 In July 2010, the Presidents of Uruguay and Argentina agreed to create a bi-national commission in order to monitor river pollution levels.

 Planning for other large scale projects, including in mining and infrastructure, is underway.
-In February 2013, three new public-private partnerships were announced, signalling an unprecedented increase in infrastructure FDI.
+In 2013, several major new public-private partnerships were announced, signalling an unprecedented increase in infrastructure FDI.
 Discussions continue between environmental organisations and government officials about implementation of the US$3 billion Aratirí project to develop a large iron mine and associated infrastructure projects including a deepwater port.
 The project is to be carried out by the Zamin Ferrous mining group.

 Bilateral economic and trade relationship